 Tracing back its roots to the 1980s, Lo fi corresponds to a “do it yourself” esthetic, the opposite of “high fidelity” and polished sounds.
 Over the years, Lo-fi has become intermingled with various music genres.
 However, in reality, Lo fi Hip Hop in itself is more an esthetic than a full-fledged musical genre.
-The purpose of this craft relies essentially on a desire to make music raw and on the deliberate distortion of sounds and the usage of unusual samples (vinyl crackle, tape hisses etc.).
+The purpose of this craft relies essentially on a desire to make music raw by deliberately distorting sounds and using samples (vinyl crackle, tape hisses etc.) in an unusual way.

-To sum up, we will respond those following questions:
+To sum up, we will respond to the following questions:

 There’s a good chance that you associate Lo-fi Hip Hop with Nujabes’ music.
 The Japanese producer and DJ forged a fusion style that sampled hip hop and jazz to create a “mellow, nostalgic and atmospheric sound” over the course of a tragically brief but accomplished career.